nagyistge/opentok-ios-sdk-ui/samples/TextChatSample/README.md

 ```

 The code creates a new OTKChatMessage instance.
 The OTKChatMessage class is
-defined by the OpenTok iOS Text Chat UI API.
+defined by the OpenTok iOS Text Chat Component API.
 It defines a message to be
 displayed by an OTKTextChatComponent instance.
 An OTKChatMessage instance has
 a sender alias (a string that is displayed as the name of the sender of the message)
 a sender ID (a string that uniquely identifies the sender of the message) and the text